 As per Schwab (2003), secondary data sources can include various literature articles, research papers, published data, and books.
-This secondary data will outline the background and literature review segments of the final research report and draft the questionnaire and interviews.
-This will be done after identifying the fundamental research gaps and interesting facts on the subject under the study.
+This secondary data will outline the final research report’s background and literature review segments and draft the questionnaire and interviews.
+This will be done after identifying the fundamental research gaps and exciting facts on the subject under the study.

 Primary data can be gathered by survey and interview.
 Survey processes are used as it produces large amounts of data without much effort.
 This scheme is effective since the researcher will not have to travel or spend a large budget.

 The survey questionnaire will be carefully drafted to achieve the objectives of this research.
-To find out about key performance parameters that are not available online, interviews are planned to be conducted to acquire direct information from managers.
+To find out about crucial performance parameters that are not available online, interviews are planned to acquire direct information from managers.
 This research includes three interviews conducted with managers of Emirates airline Dubai.

 Data collected from employee surveys will be processed through statistical tools such as MS excel.
-The findings regarding dependence and relations of performance and internal capacities are resulted from using regression and correlation analysis techniques.
-The qualitative data is collected through interviews and will be examined by ‘Thematic analysis,’ which involves important themes that will be sketched with the support of interviews' answers.
+The findings regarding dependence and relations of performance and internal capacities result from regression and correlation analysis techniques.
+The qualitative data is collected through interviews and will be examined by ‘Thematic analysis,’ which involves essential themes sketched with the support of interviews’ answers.

 The more important factors regarding data are its validity and reliability.
-Validity and reliability can be improved by choosing the right research tools and suitable samples and structuring questions properly which are relevant to the study and are in an understandable form (Malhotra, 2007).
+Validity and reliability can be improved by choosing the right research tools and suitable samples and structuring questions properly relevant to the study and understandable (Malhotra, 2007).